-- For Round 3, participants will pay $12/month (down from $19) to compost up to 5 gallons of compost/week (down from 10 gallons/week).
+- Registered residential participants pay $12/month (down from $19) to compost up to 5 gallons of compost/week.

 - Participants are able to drop off ALL kitchen scraps, including meat, bones, cheese, avocado pits, onions, citrus peels, and other items not typically compostable in a backyard composter or pile (No paper, compostable plastics, or yard scraps).